sdr-enthusiasts/docker-acarshub/README.md

 ## Future improvements

-ACARS decoding appears to be actively being developed, and as such, I expect a lot of movement in data-visualization and presentation to happen.
+ACARS decoding appears to be in active development, and as such, I expect a lot of movement in data-visualization and presentation to happen.
 This container will follow those developments and add in functionality as it appears.

 ## Getting Help